yoshidha30/REAL-TIME-COLLABORATIVE-DOCUMENT-EDITOR-FRONTEND/README.md

-# The below sceenshot highlights
+# The below screenshot highlights

 The backend storage of all collaborative documents using MongoDB.
 Each document is securely saved with a unique ID, ensuring persistent data retention and seamless retrieval.
 MongoDB’s flexible schema design allows efficient handling of rich text data, supporting the dynamic nature of the editor.